Lesson Plan - Get It!

 In addition to its impressive rock faces, Yosemite is home to countless breathtaking waterfalls.
 Adams captured several of these, including Bridalveil Fall and Vernal Fall (The Ansel Adams Gallery).
 The best time of year to view the waterfalls is May through June.

 Yosemite is also home to Mariposa Grove with over 500 sequoias, which are very large trees.
-The Ansel Adams Gallery has an image of Sequoia Roots taken by Adams in 1950.
+Artsy has an image of Sequoia Roots taken by Adams in 1950.
+(You can click on the image to see a larger version.)
 These giant trees have a very long lifespan.
 The most famous sequoia at Yosemite, the Grizzly Giant, is about 1,800 years old!

 - Have you been awed by these photos?